XPS Pensions Group (LON:XPS) Trading 11.1% Higher – Time to Buy?

-XPS Pensions Group (LON:XPS – Get Free Report) last posted its quarterly earnings results on Thursday, November 21st.
+XPS Pensions Group (LON:XPS – Get Free Report) last released its quarterly earnings data on Thursday, November 21st.
 The company reported GBX 9.40 ($0.12) earnings per share for the quarter.
-XPS Pensions Group had a net margin of 128.13% and a return on equity of 156.24%.
+XPS Pensions Group had a return on equity of 156.24% and a net margin of 128.13%.

 XPS Pensions Group Cuts Dividend

-The company also recently declared a dividend, which was paid on Friday, February 7th.
-Investors of record on Thursday, January 9th were paid a dividend of GBX 3.70 ($0.05) per share.
-This represents a yield of 1.03%.
-The ex-dividend date of this dividend was Thursday, January 9th.
-XPS Pensions Group’s dividend payout ratio (DPR) is currently 8.03%.
+The business also recently disclosed a dividend, which was paid on Friday, February 7th.
+Stockholders of record on Thursday, January 9th were paid a dividend of GBX 3.70 ($0.05) per share.
+This represents a dividend yield of 1.03%.
+The ex-dividend date was Thursday, January 9th.
+XPS Pensions Group’s dividend payout ratio (DPR) is presently 8.03%.

 About XPS Pensions Group